 Driving over rough patches of road surfaces and speed bumps was when the culprit noise concern would rear its ugly head.
 A simple road test over speed bumps and we were able to distinguish the rattle and isolate a general area from the wheels as to were it was coming from.

 Getting the vehicle hoisted in the air we did quickly determine that the brake caliper was excessive in movement when not applying brakes.
-Now in most occasions as per the design of the brake caliper their will be some slight movement, but in this case, too much and subsequently the noise source.
+Now on most occasions as per the design of the brake caliper, there will be some slight movement, but in this case, too much and subsequently the noise source.

 There is a Recall regarding brakes for a brake booster concern, but not a brake caliper noise concern.